cutoffthetop/recommender/README.md

 This guide describes how to setup the Zeit Recommend service.

-Currently two machines are needed:
+Currently three machines are needed:

 * Varnish caching server
 * RabbitMQ queuing server
+* Storm processing server

 -------------------------------------------------------------------------------